Melonman0/SFSProClient_WP8/README.md

 SFSProClient_WP8
 ================

-This is a Smart Fox Server Pro Client for Windows Phone 8.
+This is a SmartFoxServer Pro Client for Windows Phone 8.

-It is meant to be used as a plugin for Unity3d to export to Windows Phone 8, but it will probably work for other things as well.
+It's only been tested with Unity3d 4.3, but it'll probably work for other versions/programs as well.

-Based off the SilverLight Client API from gotoAndPlay().
+Written in C# and based off the SilverLight Client API from gotoAndPlay().